 Irish Water is working proactively with our delivery partners and as part of a multi-agency working group to ensure that our construction works are carried out in a controlled and safe manner, in keeping with Government and HSE guidelines to protect workers, their families and the broader community.

 What is happening in Naas?

-- Irish Water is working in partnership with Kildare County Council to upgrade and replace the sewers in several locations in Naas.
-To minimise disruption, the work will be completed in phases and traffic management will be in place.
-Diversion routes will be clearly signposted, as agreed with Kildare County Council and An Garda Síochána.
-Access to local businesses and residents will be maintained.
+Irish Water, working in partnership with Kildare County Council, has upgraded and replaced the sewers in several locations in Naas.
+To minimise disruption, the work was completed in phases and traffic management was in place.
+Irish Water would like to thank residents and businesses for their patience and coordination during the works.

 - The sewer network will have more capacity, which will facilitate future growth and economic development

 - Treated wastewater will be cleaner and will meet all regulatory requirements, which will help Ireland avoid substantial EU penalties

 - The number of emergency overflows to the River Liffey will be significantly reduced

 - There will be a reduced risk of flooding in Naas.